-Today is the 146th anniversary of America’s most storied horse race: the Kentucky Derby.
+On May 17, 1875, America’s most storied horse race was first ran: the Kentucky Derby.
 The winning jockey was Oliver Lewis aboard a horse name Aristides.

 We have forgotten how black Americans, in the beginning, not only ran these thoroughbreds but also cared for them.
 In this first running of the Kentucky Derby, thirteen out of fifteen jockeys were black.
 In fact, of the first 28 derby winners, more than half of the jockeys (15) were black.
 However, by the early 20th century, black jockeys faded from view.
 In fact, a black jockey would not ride a horse in the Kentucky Derby for 79 years when Marlon St. Julien jockeyed a horse in the 2000 running of the roses.